When it comes to dangerous work environments, construction is at the top of the list.

 In 2014, 20 percent of worker deaths were in construction.
 While OSHA (The U.S. Occupational Safety and Health Administration) understands that many types of construction accidents can occur, “Construction’s Fatal Four” need the most attention.

-For example, approximately 40 percent of total deaths in the construction industry in 2014 were from falls.
-This is followed by 8.5 percent caused by electrocutions, 8.4 percent struck by object, and 1.4 percent for caught in/between accidents.
+Approximately 40 percent of total deaths in the construction industry in 2014 were from falls.
+This is followed by 8.5 percent caused by electrocutions, 8.4 percent struck by object, and 1.4 percent for caught-in/between accidents.

 Federal and state agencies, along with employers and employees, should work together to promote the safest possible work environment.
 This is easier said than done, but any progress is better than none at all.

-It only takes one mistake in the workplace to seriously injury or kill a worker.
-At that point, the company is then turned upside down for quite some time.
+Remember, It only takes one mistake in the workplace to seriously injure or kill a worker.

 Source: Occupational Safety and Health Administration, “Commonly Used Statistics,” accessed Oct.
 07, 2015